tafadzwagonera/dutuphp/README.rst

 ``execute|rowCount|fetch|fetchAll(...)`` are **executors**.
 They execute the queries built up by builders and altered by modifiers.
-Each executor returns some *something* when it's invoked: That *something* could be a boolean, array or just a integer.
+Each executor returns something* when it's invoked: That *something* could be a boolean, array or just a integer.

 ``...->execute();`` maps to ``returns {boolean} a true or false value;``